octaviobffernandes/jsondiff/README.md

 If input is invalid, a BadRequest response will be returned If it was accepted, an OK response will be returned

-3. To send the second JSon object to the right endpoint, do a POST request like example below:
+3. To send the second JSon object to the right endpoint, do a POST request like:
 `{
 	POST /api/v1/diff/right HTTP/1.1
 	Host: localhost:52801